Joe Glow, the Firefly: Plot

 A fly with a lantern named Joe Glow enters a tent where a man (who is a caricature of Chuck Jones) is sleeping.
 Joe slips and slides all over the man's face and then investigates the food in the tent.
-Having looked everything over, Joe shouts "GOOD NIGHT!" into the man's ear.
+Having looked everything over, Joe shouts "GOOD NIGHT!" into the man's ear before flying away.

+Home media

+The short is available on disc 1 of the Looney Tunes Collector's Vault: Volume 3 Blu-ray set.